lucapette/website/content/writing/my-programming-principles.md

   choice: my goal is to get the code together so that it works.
 I don't have to make it good yet.
 I don't have to ship it to production in a minute.
 Well I don't even have a production system yet.
 - __Make it good__
   : I go through the notes and comments I left for myself.
 One by one I tick things off.
 Every two or three items I get off the list, I step back a little.
 I evaluate the design.
-Now I am making it good: I want to get down to the little details, I need to be happy with the overall design.
+Now I am making it good: I want to get down to the little details, I need to be happy with the design.
 The way the code is organized has to make sense.
 I care just about everything.
 I only leave out speed.
 I am not trying to write slow code by design (that wouldn't help and is probably harder to do than it sounds?) but I am also not trying to squeeze every millisecond off every function.
 - __Make it fast__
   : it's time to measure things.
 To be fair, this isn't always a required step.
 Often enough, code that works and I don't completely hate is